-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

-Nominal deductible

-Coinsurance

-Co-Payment

-Other charge Specify:

-ii Participants Subject to Co-pay Charges for Waiver Services.

-Specify the groups of waiver participants who are subject to charges for the waiver services specified in Item I-7-a-iii and the groups for whom such charges are excluded iii.
-Amount of Co-Pay Charges for Waiver Services.
-The following table lists the waiver services defined in C-1/C-3 for which a charge is made, the amount of the charge, and the basis for determining the charge.
+Charges Associated with the Provision of Waiver Services (if any are checked complete Items I-7-a-ii through I-7-a-iv): Nominal ded uctible Coinsurance □ Co-Payment Other charge Specify: o are subject to charges for the waiver services whom such charges are excluded Amount of Co-Pay Charges for Waiver Services.
+The following table lists the waiver ervices defined in C-1/C-3 for which a charge is made, the amount of the charge, and the easis for determining the charge. se ervic es defined in C -1/C-3 for which a cha se ervice asis f es defined in C -1/C-3 for which a cha se ervice asis f es defined in C -1/C-3 for which a cha rge is made, the amount of the charge, and the iv.

-Waiver Service Charge Amount Basis

-iv.
 Cumulative Maximum Charges.

+ippenami.

+State:

+Effective Date